Pakistan, China begin 9th Joint Air Exercise

 While interacting with the base personnel, the army chief lauded the professionalism and dedication of PAF and reiterated the importance of inter-services harmony and synergy for operational success.

-“The PAF’s cutting edge aside, what makes it second to none is the high morale and thorough professionalism of its personnel,” Chief of Army Staff concluded.
+“The PAF’s cutting edge aside, what makes it second to none is the high morale and thorough professionalism of its personnel,” COAS concluded.